Q. Where do you deliver/install?

 A. Right after installation the newly planted roof will need watering a lot to revive it after the journey to your roof!
 We recommend two weeks of daily watering with a fine spray setting (in the evening) or a watering can.
 Then every few days for the next month.
 If the weather is rainy and wet over this six week period ignore this advice.

 Once established the sedum has the advantage of needing very little maintenance.
-It will need no fertilizing and only needs one cut in Autumn.
-In drought periods the sedum roof will turn yellow or red and will benefit from some watering.
+It is important to never use weed killer or fertiliser on a sedum roof.
+In extreme drought periods the sedum roof will turn yellow or red and will benefit from some watering.

 With a sedum roof the types of flower emerging will vary from year to year depending on temperature, moisture and available nutrients giving a constantly changing landscape.
 It is interesting to experiment with your roof, introduce sedums/alpine cuttings or plugs and create contrast in texture, tone and colour.
 Or add some favourite stones/pebbles/shells to your raised garden.